-I work in an empathetic and trauma-informed way to help you discover a way forward and gain new perspectives on your life.
+I’m Leah (she/her).
+I work in an empathetic and holding way to help you discover a way forward and gain new perspectives on your life.
 Whether you’re feeling stuck, anxious, low mood or experiencing low self-worth or challenges with your relationships, we can work together to explore what’s most important to you.
 Together we can be curious towards your thoughts and feelings, which can lead to a better understanding of what you need most.

 In addition to my psychotherapy training, I’ve completed a range of courses and CPD on dream work, anxiety, sand tray therapy, chronic illness, trauma and dissociation and stress management.
-I’ve been running workshops in poetry therapy, journaling and other writing for wellbeing approaches for the past four years as well as ones teaching people how to have lucid dreams as a way to support their inner landscape and creativity.
+I’ve been running workshops in poetry therapy, journaling and other writing for wellbeing approaches for the past six years as well as ones teaching people how to have lucid dreams as a way to support their inner landscape and creativity.
 You can find out more about these online and in-person workshops* via The Moon Lab.

 *Unfortunately, I cannot currently offer these workshops to psychotherapy clients I am actively working with, due to professional boundaries and the ethical framework I adhere to.